Information on professional standards that apply to practitioners in Wales.

 enable practitioners to reflect on their practice, individually and collectively, against nationally agreed standards of effective practice and affirm and celebrate their successes

 support practitioners to identify areas for further professional development

 form a backdrop to the performance management process.

-Professional standards for teaching and leadership
+New professional standards for teaching and leadership

-NQTs commencing induction on or after 1 September 2017 will be required to work to the new standards.
+NQTs commencing induction on or after 1 September 2017 are required to work to the new standards.
 NQTs who commenced their induction before this date will complete their induction using the same standards they started with.
 All other serving teachers and leaders will move to the new standards by September 2018 to allow a year for a managed transition.